Humans and Hydroclimate in the United States (H2US)

 Diagram of Hydro-climate analysis, prediction, and uncertainty across time and space

 The H2US is an opportunity to develop a coordinated, holistic response to hydroclimate change.
 In the past several years, the US has witnessed hydroclimate events that are without historical precedent (e.g., heat extremes, droughts, fires, relentless coastal storms, flooding, and record snowfalls), and the number of such events are growing.
 Yet the environmental science community often responds in a disjointed way, as there is no established mechanism to provide the needed coordination and synthesis.
 The H2US would create a flow of information that is sustained, coordinated, and actionable to the agencies and user communities, as these events and their aftermath unfold.
 This would help address and align the sizable gaps between the physical and human hydroclimate knowledgebase across the community.
-It is an opportunity to engage and coproduce science with Indigenous scientists and knowledge holders, in order to develop a more comprehensive and complete understanding of our changing hydroclimatic system.
-It is also an opportunity to center ideas about engagement, equity, and climate justice in knowledge coproduction and application, to broaden participation in multidisciplinary hydroclimate modeling, observations, and applications research, and to make actionable outputs more accessible and usable to educators and community users.
-Lastly, this will be a living document and process that will continue to evolve with community input.
+It is an opportunity to engage and coproduce science with a range of scientists and knowledge holders, in order to develop a more comprehensive and complete understanding of our changing hydroclimatic system.
+It is also an opportunity to broaden and expand participation in multidisciplinary hydroclimate modeling, observations, and applications research, and to make actionable outputs more accessible and usable to educators and community users.
+Lastly, this project will be a living process that will continue to evolve with community input.

 Contact